 Do you never talk to anyone?

 But if you never engage, comment or share anything on LinkedIn, what does that say about you to someone viewing your LinkedIn presence?

 It suggests you are disinterested, aloof and don't care much about the people in your network.
 Not a good look.

 So — get active on LinkedIn by following the Doctor's LinkedIn 5-a-Day Diet.
 In as little as ten minutes as day, you can raise your visibility, legibility and credibility on LinkedIn...

 The LinkedIn 5-a-Day Diet

-The LinkedIn 5-a-Day Diet is also available as an interactive guide just like the one you are looking at, and includes a one-page PDF summary to download and keep handy on your virtual or actual desktop.
+The LinkedIn 5-a-Day Diet is available as an interactive guide just like the one you are looking at right now, and includes a one-page PDF summary to download and keep handy.

 Interactive 5-a-Day Diet

 The 5 key elements of the 5-a-Day Diet —